THERE GOES THE NEIGHBORHOODS

 “No wonder you love these old musical tunes.
 You live the life.”

 “I’m a country boy.
 When my uncle tried to park his old station wagon at the Dakota, the doorman wouldn’t let him.
-They had a big argument about it and he refused to tip the doorman.
+They had a big row about it.
+He refused to tip the doorman.
 Jack had to sneak back and do it.”

-“Maybe I trust you more because you are so country, Tim,” Jill hugged me.
-Now I blushed.
+“Maybe I trust you more because you are so country, Tim,” Jill hugs me.
+Now I blush.

 “You boys are so cute.
 You both blush at nothing.”

-I hoped it was nothing.
-We were pushing the line between flirting and deceiving them about our sexuality.
-I decided it was best to be honest about her internship.
+I hope it is nothing.
+We’re pushing the line between flirting and deceiving them about our sexuality.
+I decide it is best to be honest about her internship.

-“Let’s go talk elsewhere,” I needed to get her alone to tell her the truth.
+“Let’s go talk elsewhere,” I need to get her alone to tell her the truth.

-“We’re going to powder our noses,” I announced.
-The other girls giggled.
-Jill was really red-faced now.
+“We’re going to powder our noses,” I announce.
+The other girls giggle.
+Jill is really red-faced now.

-We walked up from the bar and pretended to be window shopping at the fancy stores inside the Ritz.
+We walk up from the bar and pretend to be window shopping at the fancy shops inside the Ritz.